 Any money paid to you in settlement for injuries to your “person.”
 Your body is your property.
-Compensation for injuries, including pain and mental anguish, won’t be subject to division in your divorce if correctly designated.
+Compensation for injuries that you sustained in a car accident for example, including pain and mental anguish, won’t be subject to division in your divorce if correctly designated.

 Any part of the settlement that pays for damages to the marital property would be divided with your spouse.

 Yes, any damages paid to you as reimbursement of lost wages is part of the assets a court will divide in your divorce.